wp-plugins/events-listing-widget/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Fixed problem with events not being displayed if they did not have hyperlinks associated with them
+* Fixed further problems with event removal time

 = 1.1.2 =
 * Fixed problem with events being removed from listing at wrong time
 * Added new date format MM-DD-YYYY